-The Richmond & Dales Soroptimist Club is one of many hundreds of Soroptimist clubs worldwide whose members work through service projects to advance the status of women and girls to achieve their individual and collective potential, to realize aspirations and to have an equal voice in creating strong and peaceful communities.
+The Richmond & Dales Soroptimist Club is one of many hundreds of Soroptimist clubs worldwide whose members work through service projects to advance the status of women and girls, help them to achieve their individual and collective potential, to realize aspirations and to have an equal voice in creating strong and peaceful communities.

-The Club members are women from across Richmondshire from different professions and backgrounds with that common aim.
+The Club members are women from across Richmondshire from different backgrounds with that common aim.

 An early, local success

 The Richmondshire Local History Museum was founded in 1974 by the Richmond and Dales Soroptimists and was opened in 1978 by its Patron, the Marquis of Zetland.
 The museum has recently won a significant Heritage Lottery Award for further development.
 Several Club members are involved in various aspects of the museum’s management and activities.Museum website: www.richmondshiremuseum.org.uk

 Fundraising events are carried out for a variety of projects and charitable causes, locally and wider afield.
 We are proud of what we achieve through our service projects.